ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Commitment

-Commitments are computed with HMAC {{!RFC2104}} using the hash function specified by the ciphersuite.
+Commitments are computed with HMAC {{!RFC2104}} using the hash function specified by the cipher suite.
 To produce a new commitment, the application generates a random `Nc`-byte value called `opening` and computes:

 ~~~ pseudocode
 commitment = HMAC(Kc, CommitmentValue)
 ~~~

-where `Kc` is a string of bytes defined by the ciphersuite and CommitmentValue is specified as:
+where `Kc` is a string of bytes defined by the cipher suite and CommitmentValue is specified as:

 ~~~ tls-presentation